brianium/scala-algebra/README.md

 Running Tests With SBT
 ----------------------
-Change directories to the project folder and run:
+Change your working directory to the project folder and run:
 `sbt test`